0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 "danger of rumors" causing fractures in social cohesion.
 I'm worried the Trump administration will take a similar path.

-I will oppose the reappropriate of language.
+I will oppose the reappropriation of language.
 I will not use terms they redefine, nor use <a class="Annotation-ref" href="#note.2">new terms they make</a>.
 <span name="note.2" class="Annotation">Terms like Bigly, Fake News, etc.</span>
 We must preserve the true meaning of words, and reconsider the use of language